Tecoma stans: Cultivation

 Tecoma stans is drought-tolerant and grows well in warm climates.
 It is cultivated as an ornamental.
 They are grown in many parts of the world for their beautiful flowering, to adorn streets and gardens.
 It can be easily propagated by stem cuttings.
+Native to the southwestern United States and adjacent Mexico, Tecoma stans var. angustata is shorter and more tolerant of drought and cold than many of the tropical varieties commonly sold in nurseries.

 Uses

 The wood of Tecoma stans is used in rustic architecture like bahareque, for the construction of furniture and canoes, or as firewood or charcoal.
 It is a medicinal plant used against diabetes and against diseases of the digestive system, among other uses.
 The plant is desirable fodder when it grows in fields grazed by livestock.

 It is a very potent anti-venom against cobra venom, used by Pakistani old medicine.
 It is proved to be better than antiserum, the paste of this plant's leaves are applied topically on the cobra bite.
 Its bio-chemicals bind with the cobra venom enzymes thus effectively inhibiting the venom.